About

 • Contribute to Wikipedia, mainly the English version, but occasionally I bumble around in the Afrikaans version with the help of a dictionary.

-• Practice tai chi, with the aim of being able to teach it (along with of course levitating, breaking bricks by looking at them etc).
+• Practice tai chi (along with of course levitating, breaking bricks by looking at them etc).

 Stuff I’ve done